BIO 112 Insects, Humans, and the Environment

 BIO 231 Microscopy

 An introduction to the theoretical and technical aspects of light and electron microscopy and digital imaging as tools for scientific study.
 Demonstrations supplement lectures with no formal laboratory.
-This course is designed to provide a broad overview of microscopy theory and technique while giving students an introduction to the available on-campus instrumentation.
-A companion laboratory, BIO 232, is offered the following 7 weeks, and is open to students who have successfully completed BIO 231.
-Prereq: BIO 151 and 152, or CHEM 151 and 152, or PHYS 151 and 152 or permission of instructor.
+This first-seven-week course offered each fall is designed to provide a broad overview of microscopy theory and technique while giving students an introduction to the available on-campus instrumentation.
+A full semester companion laboratory, BIO 232, is open to students enrolled in BIO 231.
+Prerequisite: BIO 151 or 152, or permission of instructor.

 BIO 232 Microscopy Laboratory

-Students will develop a short-term project using at least one type of light or electron microscopy studied in Biology 231, including transmission and scanning electron microscopy as well as scanning laser confocal microscopy, fluorescent microscopy and various forms of enhanced contrast techniques.
+Students will develop a short-term project using at least one type of light or electron microscopy studied in Biology 231, including transmission and scanning electron microscopy as well as scanning laser confocal microscopy, fluorescent microscopy, and various forms of enhanced contrast techniques.
 This course will also focus on specimen preparation as well as microscope operation and project design.
-Projects will likely support current research by Biology Faculty and will require a poster or oral presentation.
+Projects will likely support current research by biology faculty and will require a poster or oral presentation.
 Laboratory only with supplemental specimen preparation lectures.
-Prerequisite: BIO 231.
+Co-requisite: BIO 231.

 BIO 240 Ecology of the Southwest